 Hoover Slovacek’s appellate attorneys have presented oral arguments in the Supreme Court of Texas, the U.S. Court of Appeals for the Fifth Circuit in New Orleans, the U.S. Court of Appeals for the Second Circuit in New York, as well both of the Houston Courts of Appeals and the appellate courts in Tyler, Corpus Christi, and Waco.
 They have also filed briefs and petitions in those courts, the United States Supreme Court, as well as in the Texas courts of appeals in Dallas, Fort Worth, and Beaumont.
-Examples of cases that Hoover Slovacek has argued at the Supreme Court of Texas include the following:
+Examples of cases that Dylan Russell has argued at the Supreme Court of Texas can be viewed below:

 The subjects areas that Hoover Slovacek’s appellate attorneys have handled on appeal include the following: